seyuboglu/milieu/README.md

 We provide the code and data to reproduce *all* of the experiments described in our manuscript.

 ### `Experiment` Classes
 Each experiment has a designated class in the `milieu.paper.experiments` module.
-For example, the `EvaluateMethod` class can be used to evaluate a method on any node-set expansion task (e.g. disease protein prediction on the human PPI network).
+For example, the `EvaluateMethod` class can be used to evaluate a method on a node-set expansion task (e.g. disease protein prediction on the human PPI network).
 All experiment classes subclass `milieu.paper.experiments.experiment.Experiment`.

 To run an experiment, we first construct an instance of an experiment class (such as `EvaluateMethod`).
 The constructor accepts an experiment directory (`dir`) and a parameter dictionary (`params`).
 The **experiment directory** is a directory where the experiment parameters, results, and logs are stored.
 The **experiment parameters** should be represented by a nested dictionary that specify which experiment class to use (e.g.  `"process": "evaluate_method"`) and the parameters for that experiment class (e.g. `"process_params": {...}`).
 Below we've included the parameters we used to evaluate the performance of Random Walks on the task of protein function prediction with the human PPI Network:
 ```